 Dan creates pioneering work using crowdsourced and roaming poetry for organisations such as the Royal Academy of Arts, National Museum of Scotland, Imperial College, and the European Commission.
 He is an experienced producer of spoken word shows, co-producing poetry versus comedy gig Stand Up & Slam and worst-poet-wins spectacle The Anti-Slam.
 Often working in scientific contexts, Dan has appeared at popular science events and festivals – and is half of Dr. Illingworth and Mr. Simpson, devising interdisciplinary science communication events and projects.

-As an educator, Dan is an enthusiastic and adaptable workshop leader.
-He is the course convenor on ‘Writing for the Spoken Word’ at Canterbury Christ Church University, was a Poet Coach on Apples and Snakes’ youth slam Spoke ‘n’ Word, and is a regular facilitator in primary and secondary schools.
-He also runs creative writing and professional development workshops for adults.
+An accomplished educator, Dan is an enthusiastic, insightful, and adaptable workshop leader.
+He convenes and lectures on the ‘Writing for the Spoken Word’ module at Canterbury Christ Church University, and delivers primary and secondary school classes around the U.K. – including work for First Story, Barbican Centre, and Apples and Snakes.
+He also runs both creative writing and professional development sessions for adults.

 Working with the same group of young people every week to create new writing was a fantastic experience.
 Through a variety of creative challenges, I really got to hear the students’ voices develop, and see them grow in confidence with their work.
 The First Story experience is unique: a chance to really get to know the pupils, find out what they are passionate about, and devise workshops that lead them to brilliant writing – and an incredible anthology to celebrate their work.
 I’ve loved my year in my school!